DavidCEllis/magicjson/readme.md

 # MagicJSON #
 Easy handling of JSON serialization/deserialization of python objects.

+I thought this would use magic __ methods but decorators were more flexible and now this might need a better name.

 If you want your JSON decoding to be fast this module is not for you.
 If you want to be able to round-trip python objects to JSON and back